Spain Still Top for Holiday Travel for Holidaymakers

 The US, a popular tourist destination

 The USA also remains a popular destination.
 With every £ now being worth around $2, there hasn’t been a better time to cross the pond since the early 80s.
 ABTA says its members are reporting that demand for boutique hotels and experience-led holidays is rising.
-Though as recently as August and September economic insecurity at home and abroad have made holidaymakers warier of travelling outside of the EU.
+Though as recently as August and September economic insecurity at home and abroad has made holidaymakers warier of travelling outside of the EU.

 Cowboy holidays, really?

-Italy is the fourth most popular destination for holidaying Brits and Rome the number one city in that country.
+Italy is the fourth most popular destination for holidaying Brits and Rome is the number one city in that country.

 Venice